timraasveld/sidedock/README.md

 Docker's concepts (images and containers) are designed for big, distributed set-ups, and not for small companies whose main priority is getting a bigger user base.

 ## The solution
-Sidedock assumes the server you run Rails on is powerful enough to also run the Docker services you need, allowing you define a Dockerfile under `app/docker` (or `spec/docker` for testing purposes)
+Sidedock assumes the server you run Rails on is powerful enough to also run the Docker services you need, allowing you define a Dockerfile under `app/docker` (or `spec/docker` for testing purposes), and automagically bring it up and down within a `with_dockerfile 'my_dockerfile' do`-block

 # Usage
 ## Rspec